CyanFox-Projects/CyanFox-Docs/README.md

 # CyanFox-Docs

 ## Documentation
 You can find the documentation [here](https://docs.cyanfox.de/docs/cyanfox-docs).
-(Work in progress)

 ## Support
 You can get support on the [CyanFox Discord](https://discord.cyanfox.de).